 The BCDC Cell Registry, (presently under development) provides an index of all level 1 (or level 0 for transcriptomic data), pointers to raw data access, indication of data modality, provenance and associated metadata.
 The Cell Registry does not offer any explicit analysis or computational resources, but based search on associated metadata.
 Raw level 0/1 data of the BICCN is intended to be stored in the R24 archives at the University of Maryland (NeMO) for transcriptomic/epigenomic data, and at the Pittsburgh Supercomputer Center (MBIC).
 From a practical perspective, the BCDC will prefer to only be aware of data that has been deposited with the R24 archives.
 As we have argued, a global repository for all high-resolution data across all modalities stored at a single facility, Cloud based or otherwise is at present not feasible.

 The BICCN Integrated Data Set (IDS) is the full realization of Level 3 mapped and feature rich data that can be integrated with Allen Institute internal data .
 Extracted quantitative features of each cell, together with access to the raw data, tools to manipulate and analyze the data, and description its relationship to the current state of our ontology.
-Data achieving Level 3 will be both liste in the Cell Registry and viewable in any of the Allen Institute online resources.
-This proposed architecture is illustrated in the below.
+Data achieving Level 3 will be both listed in the Cell Registry and viewable in any of the Allen Institute online resources.

 All properly quality controlled and archivally deposited Level 1 data will be indexed in the BCDC Cell Registry.
 To enable cross comparison and study data must reach Level 3 in such that it is anatomically localized and described by a compact feature attribute list.
 Data achieving this level of structure is potentially comparable with Allen Institute internally generated modalities and forms part a larger Integrated Data Set (IDS).